After Ikea Dresser Recall, Another Toddler Reportedly Died In Tip-Over

 "Unfortunately, the communication efforts focused on anchoring a deadly dresser to the wall are not enough on their own.
 Anchoring devices are meant as a second layer of protection for stable dressers — not as a replacement for making stable dressers in the first place," the groups write.

 Safety standards for dressers are currently voluntary.
-Last year, some lawmakers introduced a bill to call for mandatory safety standards, which died in committee.
+Last year, some lawmakers introduced a bill to call for mandatory safety standards, which failed in committee.

-Note: A previous version of this story misspelled a reference to Jozef Dudek's first name as Josef.